-Response to this Submittal Document is optional and will not be incorporated in the evaluation.
-The Port may use any information provided here to inform its future plans for the North Berth.
+Response to this Submittal Document is optional and will not be incorporated in the evaluation for this Proposal.
+The Port may use any information provided here to inform its future plans for the North Berth, which is separate from the T46 Project.

 - 1. Describe potential uses for the North Berth if it were to be added to the T46 Cruise Facility in the future. - 2.
 Describe the standard of usability required in order to effect Item #1. - 3.
 Describe the basis for compensating the Port for your use of the North Berth. - 4.
-Describe any design, construction, and/or operating impacts on the T46 Cruise Facility if the North Berth were added to the T46 Cruise Facility.
+Describe any impacts on the design, construction, and/or operation of the T46 Cruise Facility if the North Berth were added to the T46 Cruise Facility.